bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 (This pseudocode is still simplified, since the importer also needs to declare the size of the memory being imported.)

+Note that there is nothing in the type system to prevent the returned length from being confused with the returned offset, since both are integers.
+Also, the name of the memory used for the input and output strings must be established by convention, and there is also nothing in the type system to stop client code from indexing into a different memory
+(as long as the sum of the offset and length is within bounds).

 We would prefer to write a pseudocode type signature like this: